 This is a great time for the best general contractors to shine.
 But, it’s a very trying time.
 It’s important that you monitor your GCs because their behaviors will directly impact your business and whether it survives.

 Monitor your GCs with Levelset for free.

 Economist Anirban Basu, from Sage Policy Group, has great advice for contractors: “raise cash, determine if lines of credit are large enough, consider staffing models, and ensure the good graces of bankers and insurers.”

 Cash is king.
 Getting access to cash and managing cash is extremely important.

 Here are a few things that can help.

 - Working capital loans: Take quick action to apply for working capital loans…even if you don’t need it right now.

-- Buy materials with longer terms: You should take advantage of programs, like this one with Levelset, that lets you buy materials with longer payment terms.
-This will help your cash needs on jobs throughout 2020.
+- Buy materials with longer terms: You should take advantage of programs, like this one with Levelset, that lets you buy materials with longer payment terms and work any any supplier.
+This will help streamline your cashflow and allow you to take on more jobs in 2020.

 - Keep an eye out for SBA Loans: The SBA is preparing loan offerings for contractors impacted by the coronavirus.
 Jump on this and get cash for your business.